SMWU-ossProj-jiseonglee/ossProject/README.md

 - **Visualization and Reporting:**
 Training history (loss and accuracy curves) is plotted using matplotlib to visualize model performance throughout the training process.

+### - Web Service
+This project generates a web page displaying a map with markers for barrier-free restaurants using data from a text file.
+The map is created using the Naver Maps API, and the data is dynamically injected into the HTML template through a Python script.

+- **Python Script (generate_map.py):**
+Reads the restaurant data from locations.txt.<br>
+Parses each line to extract latitude, longitude, name, and link.<br>
+Inserts this data into map_template.html by replacing a placeholder.<br>
+Writes the modified HTML content to map.html.<br>

+-**HTML Template (map_template.html):**
+Sets up the basic HTML structure and styles.<br>
+Loads the Naver Maps API.<br>
+Displays a map centered on a predefined location.<br>
+Adds markers and info windows for each restaurant based on the injected data.<br>

 ## Contributing
 ### How to Contribute